If you want to learn how to duplicate a photo in Lightroom, you need to read this article.

 What is a Virtual Copy?

 Virtual copy in Lightroom is a feature that lets you save your work as a new version without duplicating the original image.
 Instead, Lightroom creates a new version of the XMP sidecar file where it keeps editing instructions.
-When you jump from one virtual copy to another, the original image stays untouched rather Lightroom loads appropriate XMP sidecar instructions.
+When you jump from one virtual copy to another, the original image stays untouched rather than Lightroom loads appropriate XMP sidecar instructions.

 2. How to Duplicate A Photo in Lightroom With Snapshots Panel